tabjy/container-jfr-builder/README.md

 ## TODOs
 - use pipelined build to reduce final image size
-- explicitly set the alternatives paths for Java
 - support shallow cloning and specifying a commit hash or release tag for JMC and container-jfr-core